Effects of the Progress of Improvement on the real Price of Manufactures

 254 These explain why the real price of the coarse manufacture in ancient times was, relative to the real price of fine manufactures, was so much lower than today.

-255 Every improvement in the circumstances of the society tends to directly or indirectly:
+255 Every improvement in the society’s circumstances tends to directly or indirectly:

 256 The extension of improvement and cultivation raises it directly.